viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Windows Hello can authenticate users to a Microsoft account (MSA), identity provider services, or the relying parties that also implement the FIDO2 or WebAuthn standards.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+- [Configure Windows Hello][LINK-1]

 ## Windows Hello for Business

 Windows Hello for Business extends Windows Hello to work with an organization's Active Directory and Microsoft Entra ID accounts.
 It provides single sign-on access to work or school resources such as OneDrive for Business, work email, and other business apps.
 Windows Hello for Business also give IT admins the ability to manage PIN and other sign-in requirements for devices connecting to work or school resources.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

-## Windows Hello for Business Passwordless
+- [Windows Hello for Business overview][LINK-2]

+## Windows passwordless experience

 Windows 11 devices with Windows Hello for Business can protect user identities by removing the need to use passwords from day one.

-IT can now set a policy for Microsoft Entra ID joined machines so users no longer see the option to enter a password when accessing company resources.12 Once the policy is set, passwords are removed from the Windows user experience, both for device unlock as well as in-session authentication scenarios via CredUI.
+IT can now set a policy for Microsoft Entra ID joined machines so users no longer see the option to enter a password when accessing company resources<sup>[\[12\]](conclusion.md#footnote12)</sup>.
+Once the policy is set, passwords are removed from the Windows user experience, both for device unlock as well as in-session authentication scenarios via CredUI.
 However, passwords are not eliminated from the identity directory yet.
 Users are expected to navigate through their core authentication scenarios using strong, phish-resistant, possession-based credentials like Windows Hello for Business and FIDO2 security keys.
 If necessary, users can leverage passwordless recovery mechanisms such as Windows Hello for Business PIN reset or Web Sign-in.

 During a device's lifecycle, a password may only need to be used once during the provisioning process.
 After that, people can use a PIN, face, or fingerprint to unlock credentials and sign into the device.